Monthly Archives: July 2013

 There’s a new royal baby and if I weren’t theater-sitting again I would be home glued to the TV for any tidbit of information however small.
 What is this fascination with the royal family?
 Oh sure, everyone doesn’t have it but MANY of us do….
 Why not really?
 They represent real live history in a generally charming format.
 And, like the Downton Abbey downstairs folks, most of us will never ever be privy to what it is really like upstairs so there’s mystery.
 Also mixed with manners galore is just the right amount of hanky panky.
 Usually, or at least sometimes, these royals are quite handsome or beautiful.
 Obviously those traits skip around a bit but even in Charles’ case he’s interesting and actually appealing in a sort of silly way.
 So there it is…I love them.
 There are national treasures—British royalty; Scandinavian mysteries; African dance; French baguettes—and for the U.S., well I guess what we treasure most are guns.
 On that sad note I will post this and troll the web for baby news.

-Here’s a photo of South African rain which in New Mexico we would consider a treasure of major proportions.
+Here’s a photo of South African rain just because… which in New Mexico we would consider a treasure of major proportions.
+Besides there are no royal babies in the family to photograph.

 Mom always loved sheep; actually she always loved all animals but especially sheep.
 After she married my dad, she had Tula, her South Dakota lamb, shipped to her up in northern Minnesota.
 Tula was the foremother of a small herd that mom maintained until she and dad left the farm about 55 years later.